datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

        use_remote_address: false
    ```

-   After you configure the the above `Module`, restart Emissary-ingress for the changes to take effect.
+   After you configure the the above `Module`, restart Edge Stack for the changes to take effect.

 2. Use the proxy protocol